 Modern electronic flight bag (EFB) apps are jammed with so many features that a lot of pilots don’t even know about some of the less popular options.
-That doesn’t mean these features aren’t valuable, though, so we recently asked three top app companies for their insight.
+That doesn’t mean these features aren’t valuable, though, so we recently asked four top app companies for their insight.
 The question was: “What one feature do you wish more pilots knew about in your app?”
 The answers below are an interesting mix.

 ForeFlight is famous for its powerful moving maps and easy-to-use preflight weather briefings, but Director of Marketing Angela Anderson told us one of the most under-appreciated features is the the taxi charts.
 These can be used on almost every flight, and both prevent runway incursions and make it easier to find the FBO at a new airport.
 Over the years, ForeFlight has added diagrams for hundreds of airports, extending far beyond the FAA’s relatively small list.

 Besides adding their own exclusive catalog of taxi charts, ForeFlight also adds the location of FBOs right on the diagram.
 This feature can be turned on from the Plates page, by tapping on the FBO button at the top.
 At an airport with multiple runways, knowing the FBO location can help you request the most convenient runway for landing.

 Plus, as ForeFlight’s Support Team Manager told us, helicopter pilots use this feature all the time: “This feature is huge for helo folks.
 We use those FBO markers to go Direct To or to make our own pattern entry on the Maps page ensuring we ‘avoid the flow of fixed-wing traffic.'”